Lake Oswego Criminal Defense & DUI Attorney

 Lake Oswego DUI and Criminal Defense lawyer Rhett Bernstein works with former Lake Oswego prosecutors, police officers, and forensic experts offering clients in the city of Lake Oswego with the best possible criminal and DUI defense.
-Defense lawyer Rhett Bernstein works in Lake Oswego and throughout the state of Oregon; including Multnomah County, Washington County, all Portland-area municipal courts, and in the following cities in Clackamas County:
+Criminal defense attorney Rhett Bernstein works in Lake Oswego and throughout the state of Oregon; including Multnomah County, Washington County, all Portland-area municipal courts, and in the following cities in Clackamas County:

 Lake Oswego DUI Defense Attorney Rhett Bernstein